Ramz1337/hover-portrait/Readme.md

 1. Download the ZIP from:
    https://github.com/Ramz1337/hover-portrait/archive/refs/heads/main.zip
 2. Extract it into your Foundry `Data/modules` folder.
+3. Make sure the directory is called hover-portrait
-3. Restart Foundry and enable the module.
+4. Restart Foundry and enable the module.